Roman Age (0 -400 AD)

 Text: Marit Synnøve Vea

 A great many cultural monuments and rich finds from the Late Roman period (ca. 200 – 400 AD) have been discovered in the area of Karmsund and its bordering districts.
 Something special must have happened, as it appears the population up here in the North had close international contacts at this time.
 We believe that this is due to the person who was buried in the richest of the graves – the man we call the “Prince of the Flag Mound”.
-Probably he was the first King who ruled at Avaldsnes, and it would be more correct to call him “The Flag Mound King”.
+He lived in the 200s, and probably he was the first King who ruled at Avaldsnes, and it would be more correct to call him “The Flag Mound King”.

 THE PRINCE IN THE FLAG MOUND (FLAGGHAUGEN)